superfoods articles

 All that being said, it does make me happy when lowly, forgotten vegetables like beets and lima beans get featured in the New York Times.
 Vegetables need all the press they can get, and it’s true that most people don’t eat enough vegetables period.
 Any article that encourages you to try a new kind of food is a good thing.

-In my column Superfoods, I hope to inspire people to buy, cook and eat fresh food, where all good health starts.
-But keep in mind that if you see a food labeled “super” you should take it with a grain of salt, because the reality is that all natural foods are superfoods.
+Keep in mind that if you see a food labeled “super” you should take it with a grain of salt, because the reality is that all natural foods are superfoods.
 The ones that make the news just happen to be those that some reporter decided to shine her spotlight on for the time being.
 Who knows what vegetable will land in the spotlight tomorrow?

 What are your favorite unsung superfoods?